darktable-org/dtdocs/content/overview/workflow/edit-scene-referred.md

 - Use the [_lowlight vision_](../../module-reference/processing-modules/lowlight-vision.md) module to simulate human vision making low light pictures look closer to reality.
 - Use the [_graduated density_](../../module-reference/processing-modules/graduated-density.md) filter to add a neutral or colored gradient to your image for exposure and color correction.

-We suggest you peruse the [processing module reference](../../module-reference/processing-modules/_index.md) section to see what else is available.
+Please see the [processing module reference](../../module-reference/processing-modules/_index.md) for a list of the available modules.

-# non-recommended modules
+# modules to avoid

-There are a number of modules in darktable which are not really recommended within a scene-referred workflow.
-This doesn't mean these modules can't be used, it's just that they can produce undesirable effects when their sliders are pushed too far, and there are better alternatives in a linear workflow.
-In each case, the preferred alternative module is listed.
+There are a number of modules which are no longer recommended for use within a scene-referred workflow.
+This doesn't mean they can't be used, but they can produce undesirable effects when their sliders are pushed too far, and there are better alternatives.
+In each case, the preferred alternative module is listed along with a brief explanation.

 [_local tone mapping_](../../module-reference/processing-modules/tone-mapping.md)
 : _prefer [tone equalizer](../../module-reference/processing-modules/tone-equalizer.md)_